saltstack/salt/doc/glossary.rst

         set of host machines.
 Often used to create and deploy private clouds.
         *See also*: :py:mod:`virt runner <salt.runners.virt>`.

+    SLS
+        Structured Layered State.
+The SLS is a representation of the state in which a system should be in, and is set up to contain this data in a simple format.
+This is often called configuration management.

     SLS Module
         Contains a set of :term:`state declarations <State Declaration>`.